 Hutt Rape Counselling Network

-24 hour service – rape and sexual abuse crisis support, medical examinations, advocacy and counselling.
-Providing a free service to all women, men and children who have been sexually abused at any time in their past.
-All ages welcome.
+24 hour service – rape and sexual abuse crisis support, forensic medical examinations, advocacy and counselling.
+Providing a free service to all women, men and children who have been sexually abused or raped current or historic.